Article #51: The Double Shift: How Women Balanced Survival Jobs and Family During the 2008 Financial Crisis

 In real life, this instability forces constant reorganization.
 A woman who was already working takes on more hours, a second shift, or an additional occupation.
 A woman who did not have formal employment may enter more precarious activities to compensate for the loss of family income.
 A woman who was already supporting a significant part of the household comes to accumulate more functions without time increasing in the same proportion.
 The effect is not only economic.
 It is temporal, physical, and emotional.

 This connection between family responsibilities, employment, and strain also appears in later studies on economic downturns and women’s well-being.
-Mussida and Sciulli (2020), for example, show that family responsibilities influence women’s employability and health perceptions in contexts of crisis and economic retrenchment.
+Mussida and Patimo (2021), for example, show that family responsibilities influence women’s employability and health perceptions in contexts of crisis and economic retrenchment.
 This reinforces the reading that unstable income does not operate in isolation.
 It becomes intertwined with care, scarce time, and domestic pressure, producing a denser form of vulnerability.

 This is where the text connects organically with Article #56 — Why Financial Crises Always Come Back — Historical Patterns and Lessons for Women, because recurring crises rarely affect only wealth or employment in the abstract; they tend to repeatedly reorganize who absorbs instability in practice.
 In the case of many women, that absorption took place through extra work, silent adaptation, and the surrender of rest.